jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 > This topic, this thesis, this paper, includes, focuses, deals, explores, etc.

 Options.
-Choose your words and phrases, or terms, with care, meaning, with serious consideration.
-Use of academic voice makes writing with style challenging.
+Choose your words and phrases or terms with care, meaning, with serious consideration.
+The use of academic voice makes writing with style a challenge.

 > The main goal, the aim, of this thesis is to evaluate, etc.

 Replace personal with enthusiasm and knowledge of the subject matter, and entice us with a meaningful thesis and hints of valuable research.

-Find an abstract that is relevant and inspirational, topic and grammar-wise, and use as a guide to get started.
+Find an abstract that is relevant and inspirational, topic and grammar-wise, and use it as a guide to get started.

 For example: